vert-x/mod-mysql-postgresql/README.md

       ]
     }

 * `rows` gives you the number of rows affected by the statement sent to the server.
+Bear in mind that MySQL only shows a row count on changed rows (DELETE, UPDATE, INSERT statements) whereas PostgreSQL also shows the number of SELECTed rows here.
 * `message` is a status message from the server.
 * `fields` contains the list of fields of the selected table - Only present if the request resulted in a result set.
 * `results` contains a list of rows - Only present if the request resulted in a result set.